 - By 2024, 5G networks are predicted to cover 40% of the globe.
 (FinanceOnline)

-- 5G offers unprecedented speed, 100x faster than 4G.
+- 5G offers unprecedented speeds, up to 100 times faster than 4G.

 The greatest potential of 5G technology will be reflected in edge computing and IoT systems, as it will empower devices to perform complex operations (that only computers could do previously) and interconnect with each other seamlessly.

-7. IoT Isn’t Slowing Down
+10. IoT Isn’t Slowing Down

-At home, on your body (wearables), in automobiles, hospitals, manufacturing plants and on city streets — you can find IoT devices anywhere.
+At your home, on your body (wearables), in automobiles, hospitals, manufacturing plants and on city streets — you can find IoT devices anywhere.

-- The number of Internet of Things (IoT) devices worldwide is forecast to almost triple from 8.74 billion in 2020 to more than 25.4 billion in 2030.
+- The number of IoT devices worldwide is forecast to almost triple from 8.74 billion in 2020 to more than 25.4 billion in 2030.

 - In 2020, for the first time, there were more IoT connections (e.g. connected cars, smart home devices, connected industrial equipment) than non-IoT connections (smartphones, laptops and computers).
 (IoT Analytics)